geo-mak/interconnect/SPECS.md

 The runtime-metadata include the header, in addition to transport-specific metadata.

+Messages are the only encoding/decoding intermediaries between two sides of the IPC-boundary, where reading from and writing to the transport model require a message instance, which exposes APIs for writing and reading their fields by the rest of the application.

 ## 4. Interface

 - **Definition**: A collection of IPC functions.